-Lobster Elite Grand V Limited Edition Ball Machine (Model #lobstergrand_vle)
+Lobster Elite Grand Five Limited Edition Ball Machine (Model #EL05)

 The Grand V is also equipped with three pre-programmed six shot drills that simulate the most popular styles of play: grinder, all courter, and power baseliner.
 These astonishing drills blend speed, trajectory, and spin and prepare you to take on the most challenging opponent.
 Its 35-pound ergonomic design and oversized-wheels make this machine easy to transport.

 Custom Programmability: The Grand V LE model offers the ability to program and store in the machine’s memory, your own custom court drills.
-You can program up to 6 custom court drills with each drill having up to (6) sequential shots.
+You can program up to 12 custom court drills with each drill having up to (6) sequential shots.
 The machine offers 18 different ball locations to select from with the ability to assign an independent ball speed, ball spin, and ball feed rate for each ball within the custom court drill created.
 20 second delay on ball feed mechanism upon pressing ‘play’ to allow player to reach the opposing side of the court prior to the balls being thrown.
 Current battery charge level will be displayed on the LCD screen upon pressing and releasing the ‘power’ button.